 This interview was featured in Critical State, a weekly newsletter from The World and Inkstick Media.
 Subscribe here.

-Gronvall spoke with Sam Ratner of Critical State via email as part of their Midnight Oil series to find out more about health security and pandemic preparedness.
+Wiegink spoke with Sam Ratner of Critical State via email as part of their Midnight Oil series to find out more about her work on dispossession and resettlement studies.

 This interview has been lightly edited.